-Iran downs drone over southern port city of Mahshahr: IRNA
+Iran downs drone over southern port city: IRNA

 Israel says it has carried out hundreds of air strikes in neighboring Syria, some of them against Iranian targets, to prevent Tehran from establishing a presence there.

-Israeli Prime Minister Benjamin Netanyahu hinted in August of possible Israeli involvement in attacks on Iranian-backed militia positions in Iraq.
+Israeli Prime Minister Benjamin Netanyahu hinted in August at possible Israeli involvement in attacks on Iranian-backed militia positions in Iraq.

-Writing by Parisa Hafezi; Editing by Angus MacSwan
+Writing by Parisa Hafezi; Editing by Angus MacSwan and Philippa Fletcher